OhmVikrant/MSFT-stocks/README.md

 # MSFT-stocks
-Analysing the stocks of Microsoft
+Analysis of the stocks of Microsoft and prediction for the next 600 days